 What is yellow tea?

-I normally drink green tea, herbal and fruit infusions but I am not fan of a black tea.
+I normally drink green tea, herbal and fruit infusions but I am not the biggest fan of a black tea.
 When I saw a box of yellow tea, I first thought it was probably going to taste like black tea.
 Not exactly, although its taste did remind me slightly of a black tea.

 Yellow colour, however, also refers to the imperial yellow worn exclusively by emperors for centuries.
 Yellow tea became “imperial tea” long time ago because of its high quality.
 But then Yellow Tea (with a capital Y) could also be a name applied to any high quality tea served at the imperial court, regardless of whether the tea was green, white or blue-green.